-“How much does an NFL helmet cost” is probably one of the burning questions you’ll ask before shopping for an NFL helmet.
+“How much does an NFL helmet cost” is probably one of the burning questions you’ll ask before shopping for an football helmet.

-Some NFL helmets retail at less than $100, while others cost over $500.
+Some football helmets retail at less than $100, while others cost over $500.
 But why do they differ in price points?

 How Much Does An NFL Helmet Cost?

-The cost of an NFL helmet typically depends on the helmet’s style, size, and color.
+The cost of a football helmet typically depends on the helmet’s style, size, and color.
 The type of materials used in making the helmet also affects the price.
 If the football helmet is equipped with additional safety features, its price can also go higher than standard helmets.

 Deciding on what type of football helmet to buy for your child can be a daunting task, especially if it’s your first time getting one.
 Even if your child has been playing football for a while, buying him a new helmet can also be confusing as helmet brands often come up with models that feature new technologies.

-Before you buy an NFL helmet, you need to consider these factors.
+Before you buy a football helmet, you need to consider these factors.

 How much you spend on a youth football helmet is entirely up to you but it is always a good idea to set a limit.
 Setting a budget not only helps in narrowing down your choices but also lets you have more control over your spending.